Bob Hope Airport

-The Metrolink and Amtrak train station is linked to the main terminal by a free shuttle service, which leave from in front of the terminal building.
+The Metrolink and the train station are linked to the main terminal by a free shuttle service, which leaves from in front of the terminal building.
 The airport is also on the MTA and Burbank Bus routes, which go to Burbank as well as downtown Los Angeles and Hollywood.
-Taxis are available in front of the airport and car hire counters are located in Terminal B. The LA city centre is about 12 miles (20km) from the airport.
+Taxis are available in front of the airport and car hire counters are located in the Regional Intermodal Transportation Centre.

 GMT -8 (GMT –7 from the second Sunday in March to the first Sunday in November).

 Car hire companies represented at the airport include Alamo, Avis, Budget, Enterprise, Hertz and National.

 Taxis available on the islands in front of the airport terminal include City Cab, United Taxi and Checker Cab.